Amy Sayer: 2021

 With little time between the end of the 2020 season and the beginning of the 2021 season, Sayer picked up where she left off, making 19 appearances and starting in 7 games for the Cardinal with the majority of her minutes coming at the forward position.
 Adapting to the new position, Sayer excelled, nabbing 2 assists as well as 2 goals, her first for the team.
 Her goals came in back-to-back games with the second coming against in a 3–1 victory against the 2020 Champions the Santa Clara Broncos.
-Sayer's performances helped the Cardinal to a 13-6-1 record and an invitation to the NCAA Division I Women's Soccer Championship, in which they unfortunately lost in the first round.
+Sayer's performances helped the Cardinal to a 13–6–1 record and an invitation to the NCAA Division I Women's Soccer Championship, in which they lost in the first round.

 2022

 Heading into the 2022 season, Sayer looked to build on her success as a forward from the previous year.
 She did just that, being a starter in 5 of the first 6 games of the season, nabbing 3 goals during this span.
-Two of these goals came in a 5-1 thrashing of the UC Santa Barbara Gauchos after Sayer came on as a substitute in the 17th minute.
+Two of these goals came in a 5–1 thrashing of the UC Santa Barbara Gauchos after Sayer came on as a substitute in the 17th minute.
 Throughout the remainder of the season, Sayer split playing time amongst her other teammates, appearing in 19 matches in total, primarily coming in as a substitute.
 Sayer finished the season accumulating a total of 548 minutes, her lowest amount in her three seasons with the Stanford Cardinal women's soccer team despite improving in almost every major statistical category (goals, assists, shot percentage, shots on goal, shot accuracy, and game-winning goals).
 By the season's end, Sayer ended with a total of 4 goals, 2 assists, and a shot on goal percentage of 51.6%.
-This would help lead the Cardinal to a 17-2-2 regular season record and earn the team the honour of outright Pac-12 Champions and an automatic berth to the NCAA Division I Women's Soccer Championship as a 3-seed in the tournament.
+This would help lead the Cardinal to a 17–2–2 regular season record and earn the team the honour of outright Pac-12 Champions and an automatic berth to the NCAA Division I Women's Soccer Championship as a 3-seed in the tournament.
 After their title-clinching 1–1 draw against the University of California, Berkeley, Sayer would be called up to the Australia women's national soccer team, and miss the first round of the NCAA Division I Women's Soccer Championship.
-She would return immediately afterwards to play in the second round against the BYU Cougars women's soccer team, in which the Cardinal would fall 5–4 on PK's.
+She would return immediately afterwards to play in the second round against the BYU Cougars women's soccer team, in which the Cardinal would fall 5–4 on penalty kicks.